Mar 27, 2017

 **Solution for light sensitivity: wear sunglasses at night

-Retina - a web of nerves in the back of your eye that sends signals to the brain
+When the retina detaches from the back of the eye.
+Sounds awful but it doesn't hurt.
+The retina a web of nerves in the back of your eye that sends signals to the brain.

-Closing curtain sensation = part of the view of vision will become shadowed as the retina detaches gradually from one side to the other.
+Closing curtain sensation is where part of the view of vision will become shadowed as the retina detaches gradually from one side to the other.
 Floaters also show up if this is happening.
 (All floaters ARE NOT related to the retina.)

 Answer: Sure!
 The only problem is that chronic use can lead to your body not responding to the same med over and over as well.
 So, to avoid this, swap between drops and allergy tabs - based on if you're experiencing "eye only" allergies or a wider allergy response that involves the sinuses too.